Menu

 Stewart played darker, more morally ambiguous characters in movies directed by Anthony Mann, including Winchester '73 (1950), The Glenn Miller Story (1954), and The Naked Spur (1953), and by Alfred Hitchcock in Rope (1948), Rear Window (1954), The Man Who Knew Too Much (1956), and Vertigo (1958).
 Stewart also starred in The Greatest Show on Earth (1952), The Spirit of St. Louis (1957), The Flight of the Phoenix (1965) as well as the Western films How the West Was Won (1962), The Man Who Shot Liberty Valance (1962), and Cheyenne Autumn (1964).

-He enlisted in the U.S. Army Air Forces during World War II, deputy commanding the 2nd Bombardment Wing and commanding the 703d Bombardment Squadron from 1941 to 1947.
+With his private pilot's skills, he enlisted in the U.S. Army Air Forces during World War II seeking combat duty and rose to be deputy commanding officer of the 2nd Bombardment Wing and commanding the 703d Bombardment Squadron from 1941 to 1947.
 He later transferred to the Air Force Reserve, and held various command positions until his retirement in 1968 as a brigadier general.
 Stewart remained unmarried until his 40s and was dubbed "The Great American Bachelor" by the press.
 In 1949, he married former model Gloria Hatrick McLean.
 They had twin daughters, and he adopted her two sons from her previous marriage.
 The marriage lasted until Gloria's death in 1994, and Stewart died of a pulmonary embolism three years later.

 Source : Wikipedia